The Importance of Blogging

 Generating activity on your website makes search engines happy, which is a massive tick in your business’s online presence.

 If you’ve already got a blog, then before you begin creating anything new, review what you’ve got.
 Remove outdated content and look at what tools and pieces of content you have at your disposal.
-Repurpose and recycle; this will also help you identify any gaps you have so you can get working on what you need or what you’re missing.
+If you can repurpose an existing blog and improve it, this is far better than creating additional content that then might compete against each other.

-In fact, by removing outdated or unhelpful content from your site, you’ll actually help your other content rank higher, thanks to Google’s latest update.
-This blog post is about 75% recycled content!
+In fact, by removing outdated or unhelpful content from your site, you’ll actually help your other content rank higher, thanks to Google’s Helpful Content algorithm update.

 Plus, did you know that every bit of content you write adds to your CO2 emissions?
 Don’t push out content just because; consider the value.
 If you haven’t considered your audience, who are you writing it for?
 And, if it feels outdated or no longer serves a purpose, it’s wasting energy and time, two of your most valuable resources.